Company Administration Advice

 If your business is struggling and administration seems like a suitable route, our solicitors can provide advice and assistance with the process.
-Whether you are a company director, a creditor or an insolvency practitioner appointed as an administrator, we have the expertise to help you ensure the best possible outcome is achieved.
+Whether you are a company director, a creditor or an insolvency practitioner appointed as an administrator, we have the expertise to help you achieve the best possible outcome.

 Where a company is insolvent and the directors believe that the potential of the company is about to be harmed by the actions of a hostile creditor - often an aggressive landlord or the Crown - thought should be given to going into administration.
 This protective mechanism is designed to shield the company from its creditors while a restructuring plan can be completed.